Wayanad district: Demographics

 Paniyas, Uraali Kurumas, and Kurichiyans comprise the tribes in Wayanad.
 Badagas are present in 21 hamlets spread across Wayanad.
 The entire Wayanad plateau and all the hilly regions above the plains (above 500m MSL altitude) above the Western Ghats fell under the Kannada speaking area as per the linguistic survey and history by Colonel Mark Wilks.

+At the time of the 2011 census, 90.64% of the population spoke Malayalam, 1.82% Paniya, 1.11% Tamil and 0.91% Kannada as their first language.

 On 22 May 2019, The Election Commission open its first warehouse in the State for the storage of electronic voting machines (EVMs) and voter-verifiable paper audit trail (VVPAT) machines at Sulthan Bathery.